grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 Yep.
 Why am I wasting your time writing about style instead of giving you the hardcore technical details?
 The answer is simple.
 Before I started writing this tutorial, I read four or five books solely on TDD and maybe two others that contain chapters on TDD.
 All of this sums up to about two or three thousands of paper pages, plus numerous posts on many blogs.
 And you know what I noticed?
 No two authors use exactly the same sets of techniques for test-driving their code!
 I mean, sometimes, when you look at the techniques they are suggesting, two authorities contradict each other.
 As each authority has their followers, it is not uncommon to observe and take part in discussions about whether this or that technique is better than a competing one or which one leads to trouble in the long run.

 I did this, too.
 I also tried to understand how come people praise techniques I KNEW were wrong and led to disaster.
 Then, Finally, I got it.
-I understood that it is not a “technique A vs. technique B" debate.
+I understood that it is not a "technique A vs. technique B" debate.
 There are certain sets of techniques that work together and choosing one technique leaves us with issues we have to resolve by adopting other techniques.
 This is how a style is created.

 Developing a style starts with a set of problems to solve and an underlying set of principles we consider important.
 These principles lead us to adopt our first technique, which makes us adopt another one and, ultimately, a coherent style emerges.
 Using Constrained Non-Determinism as an example, I will try to show you how part of a style gets derived from a technique that is derived from a principle.